pwncollege/linux-luminarium/permissions/chmod-flag/DESCRIPTION.md

 You can specify the `MODE` in two ways: as a modification of the existing permissions mode, or as a completely new mode to overwrite the old one.

-In this level, we will cover former: modifying an existing mode.
+In this level, we will cover the former: modifying an existing mode.
 `chmod` allows you to tweak permissions with the mode format of `WHO`+/-`WHAT`, where `WHO` is user/group/other and `WHAT` is read/write/execute.
 For example, to add _read_ access for the owning _user_, you would specify a mode of `u+r`.
 `w`rite and e`x`ecute access for the `g`roup and the `o`ther (or `a`ll the modes) are specified the same way.